Dhimay: Playing technique

 The left side (Mankhah) is played directly by hand playing either at the upper part of the membrane (ghe), producing a long resonating sound, or a downward stroke (kha), producing a sharp crisp sound.
 The right membrane, called Nasah, is played with a thin stick, made of cane, which is normally curved at one end.
 In addition to this three basic strokes a fourth type of stroke (dha) is played, combining the low resonating sound of the left hand i.e. on upper part and the stroke of the right hand.

 History

 According to local legends, the instrument is believed to be invented by Mahadev.
 The drum has been played since the Kirata kingdom.
-The drum is played mostly by Jyapu community; the Jyapu community is the Newars whose occupation is farming.
+The drum is played mostly by Jyapu community; the Jyapu community are Newars whose occupation is farming.
 However, other castes also play it as Nepal is developing into a unified nation where all castes can play any cultural instruments.